 Come face to face with one of nature’s most amazing plants this summer.
-Victoria Water Lilies, commonly known as ‘Blooming Victorias,’ are on display now at Como Park Zoo and Conservatory.
+Victoria Water Lilies, commonly known as ‘Blooming Victorias,’ are on display during the summer months at Como Park Zoo and Conservatory.
 Floating peacefully in the water gardens that surround Como’s Visitor Center, the giant platter-like plants offer guests spectacular sights and an experience unmatched anywhere in the state, as Como is the only public garden in Minnesota to grow and display the exotic lilies.
-Blooming now and over the next few weeks, guests are sure to be captivated by Como’s vibrant Blooming Victorias.

 Known as the “Queen of the Water Lilies,” Blooming Victorias are impressive plants, capable of growing nearly 6 feet in diameter and easily able to support the weight of a child.
 Victorias are also remarkable in that they are hermaphroditic.
 During the pollination process which occurs overnight, the plants emerge from under water, bloom & begin the process of changing from females to males.
 This process is most noticeable from the look and scent of the plant’s tennis-ball sized flower.
 Once emerged from the water, the petals glow white and give off a pineapple aroma to attract pollinators.
 Once pollinated, it will submerge back into the water and turn scarlet red.
 The lush colors of the flowers are best seen late July and into early August, the peak blooming season for the plant.
 While the lilies are visibly appealing, guests are advised not to touch them as the plant’s thorns beneath the leaves are sharp enough to puncture rubber.